sehjal408/Blog/README.md

 **Asset:**

-In ERPNext, We can maintain fixed asset records for Company assets like computers, furniture, cars, etc. and manage their depreciations, sale.
+In erpGuru, We can maintain fixed asset records for Company assets like computers, furniture, cars, etc. and manage their depreciations, sale.
 It is any valuable item owned by a company.
 Asset category: Asset Category based on the type of assets.
 For example, all desktops and laptops can be part of an Asset Category named 'Electronic Equipments'.

 **Types of assets:**